mozilla/sccache/README.md

 The default cache size is 10 gigabytes.
 To change this, set `SCCACHE_CACHE_SIZE`, for example `SCCACHE_CACHE_SIZE="1G"`.

+The local storage only supports a single concurrent build.
+Multiple concurrent builds will race and cause spurious build failures.

 ### S3
 If you want to use S3 storage for the sccache cache, you need to set the `SCCACHE_BUCKET` environment variable to the name of the S3 bucket to use.